rrameshs/pentaho4-pdi-buildpack/README.md

   ...
 ```

-## Requirements for the package to deploy
+## Requirements for a Deployable App

 In addition to the usual `manifest.yml` file, the directory that you are pushing from must contain a `kettle.properties` file containing the usual settings as used in the template PDI projects along with a `.tar.gz` package containing the ETL jobs, transformations, scripts etc.